What is the Construction Industry Scheme (CIS)?

 At the end of the year you will have to account for your income to HMRC but as you will have paid some in advance through CIS deductions the amount of tax payable will be reduced and you might even be able to claim a refund.

-Note: this information is for guidance only related to use of the Grafter platform and should not be considered as financial advice which should be sourced from a qualified accounting practice or other reputable source.
+This information is for guidance only related to use of the Grafter platform and should not be considered as financial advice which should be sourced from a qualified accounting practice or other reputable source.